 Create Your Own Bitters

-“We’ve been working our biceps, now the 2nd half of the bootcamp is creating our own bitters,” barked Liz.
+“We’ve been working our biceps, now the 2nd half of the boot camp is creating our own bitters,” barked Liz.
 Ok…she didn’t really bark orders; she was a lovely Wisconsin woman that I doubt could bark orders at anyone – don’t cha know!

 All along the wall were spices and dried ingredients separated into bitter/mulling, savory/sweet, and herbal/floral.
 We used these to make up our own bitter concoctions.
-They provided some recommended pairings; however we were really left to our own creativity.
-I created a rosemary and clove bitters and a hickory chips, molasses, black pepper, and maple bitters.
+They provided some recommended pairings; however, we were really left to our own creativity.
+I created rosemary and clove bitters and hickory chips, molasses, black pepper, and maple bitters.
 These were pretty simple compared to Angostura Bitters – remember -it had 30 ingredients in it!
 I felt like a mad scientist not really knowing how these may turn out, but having fun with the process.